Social Media Policy

 • spam links to malware/viruses;

-• information that may tend to compromise the safety or security of the public or public systems; or
+• information that may tend to compromise the safety or security of the public or public systems;

 • content that violates a legal ownership interest, such as a copyright or trademark.